lagerqvr/cgi-java-challenge/PopulationRegistry/README.md

 # PopulationRegistry

 ## Overview
-This showcase project implements a set of Java backend classes that model a small system for maintaining basic personal information for natural persons.
-The focus is on the design of domain classes within a limited scope.
+This project implements a set of Java backend classes that model a small system for maintaining basic personal information for natural persons.

 ## Classes
 The system consists of the following classes:
-- `Person`: Maintains essential details such as name, identification number, and other personal details.
+- `Person`: Maintains details such as name, identification number, and other personal details.
-- `Address`: Represents the address details associated with a person.
+- `Address`: Represents the address details related with a person.
 - `Citizenship`: Represents citizenship information.
 - `FamilyRelation`: Describes family relations between individuals.